Wayne Hansen

 George Wayne Hansen (October 6, 1928 - August 24, 1987) was an American professional football linebacker in the National Football League (NFL) for the Chicago Bears and Dallas Cowboys.
 He played college football at the University of Texas, El Paso.

-Early years
+Early life

 Hansen was born in McCamey, Texas and attended Monahans High School.
 He accepted a football scholarship from the University of Texas-El Paso, where he played nose tackle, linebacker and center.

 He opened holes for running backs Fred Wendt and Pug Gabrel, helping the team lead the nation in rushing in 1948.
 He was a part of back-to-back Sun Bowl appearances and returned a kickoff 51 yards for a touchdown, to clinch a 33-20 victory over Georgetown University in the 1950 Sun Bowl.

 In 1973, he was inducted into El Paso Athletic Hall of Fame.
 In 2013, he was inducted into the UTEP Athletic Hall of Fame.
 In 2014, he was named to the UTEP's Centennial football team.
 In 2008, he was named to the 75th Anniversary All-Sun Bowl team.